MadAnalysis/madanalysis5/README.md

    In order to check the installed version of Python on a system, it is sufficient to issue in a shell `$ python --version`.

- - The GNU GCC compiler.
-MadAnalysis 5 has been validated with the versions `4.3.X` and `4.4.X`.
+ - Either the GNU GCC compiler, or the Apple clang compiler.
+MadAnalysis 5 has been validated:
+     - with the versions `4.3.X` and `4.4.X`.
 The GCC compiler can be downloaded from [this website](http://gcc.gnu.org/).
+     - with the version 12.0.5 (clang-1205.0.22.9) of the clang compiler.

 To benefit from all options coming with the MadAnalysis 5 program, the following (optional) libraries have to be installed on the system: